sage-code/maj/basic.md

 A word can have a specialized role in a sentence.

-* Nouns are finalized with {"a","e"} or any consonant;
+* Nouns are finalized with {"a","y","e"} or any consonant;
-* Verbs are finalized with "u" and suffix, "ro", "fu", "pa";
+* Verbs are finalized with {"u", "i"} or suffix, "so", "fu", "pa";
-* Adjectives are finalized with "o", "y", or any consonant;
+* Adjectives are finalized with {"o", "w"} or a consonant;
-* Adverbs like adjectives are finalized with vowel "o", "y" or consonant;
+* Adverbs like adjectives are finalized with vowel "o" or consonant;
-* Pronouns are monosyllabic, 2 or 3 letter long;
+* Pronouns are 2 or 3 letter long and can terminate with {"o","u","i","y" or "s"};
-* Prepositions are monosyllabic, 2 or 3 letter long;
+* Prepositions are also 2 or 3 letter long and can terminate with any letter;
 * Determinants are monosyllabic prepositions, 2 - 3 letter long;
+* Interjection is monosyllabic and usually start with "w";

 **note:**
 For word creation we have a strong rule that is very useful: A word in general start with a consonant or a vowel but should end with a vowel.
 This rule makes words easy to connect in a phrase using conjunctions, articles or direct.